All About the CAS Letter for UK - Requirements, Processing Time, Sample

 - Any accommodation fees that you have already paid

-- Assessment of your English language ability i.e. IELTS or TOEFL scores
+- Assessment of your English language ability, i.e. IELTS or TOEFL scores

-CAS Letter UK Sample
+Sample CAS Letter for UK

 Below is a sample of the CAS letter UK that is issued by the universities to students as a confirmation of their acceptance to the university.